 On 26 September 2016, the Ohio State MEdical Marijuana Board, described in detain above; dealt a blow to patients looking to begin accessing medication while the full regulations were being promulgated.
 Now it looks like patients in need will have to wait until the Board is finished with all of their work before they may lawfully access their medicine.
 This is yet another example of a State that isn’t familiar enough with what medical marijuana is, to the point where they will let people suffer while they get their act together.
-See: Another Child Dies Waiting for Access to Medical Marijuana in New York.
+See: 9-Year-Old Girl’s Death Shines a Tragic Light on Medical Marijuana Debate.
 Here is an excerpt from the Ohio article:

 COLUMBUS — The State Medical Board of Ohio dealt a blow today to those who hoped they might be able to legally use medical marijuana before the state put its own system of growing and dispensing pot into place.